-A couple of days ago, Gianluca Fiorelli published a thoughtful look at the Search Industry in past year, and the year to come at Moz titled SEO and Digital Trends in 2017.
-He included a graphic within that which listed things that he considered important events in the industry, including Google patents that had been granted in 2016.
-He listed patents that I had written about in that graphic, but hadn’t linked to them in the post, so I considered doing so, and mentioned in the comments that I likely would.
-I also wrote a number of posts on the Go Fish Digital Blog, and decided that I would link to some of the Google patents Which I wrote about that were granted in 2016 from there as well.
+A couple of days ago, Gianluca Fiorelli published a thoughtful look at the Search Industry in the past year and the year to come at Moz titled SEO and Digital Trends in 2017.
+He included a graphic within that which listed things that he considered important events in the industry, including Google patents granted in 2016.
+He listed patents that I had written about in that graphic but hadn’t linked to them in the post, so I considered doing so and mentioned in the comments that I likely would.
+I also wrote many posts on the Go Fish Digital blog and decided that I would link to some of the Google patents Which I wrote about that were granted in 2016 from there as well.

 Here are the Google patents granted in 2016 that I thought were interesting enough to write about this year, and something about what those Google patents do:

 Google describes how they might identify and map search suggestions for different entities by looking at properties associated with those entities.

-Google describes how they may use News sites as sources for featured snippets, and use algorithms that can create shortened paraphrases to generate answers for those featured snippets.
+Google describes how they may use News sites as sources for featured snippets and use algorithms to create shortened paraphrases to generate answers for those featured snippets.

-This points to the possibility that someone might see an entity on a webpage, be given an option to interact with that entity, such as being able to make a reservation with a restaurant or being able to get driving directions to a business.
+This points to the possibility that someone might see an entity on a web page and be given an option to interact with that entity, such as making a reservation with a restaurant or being able to get driving directions to a business.

-A Google patent that describes how Google used machine learning to better perform customer service for their Adwords system.
+A Google patent describes how Google used machine learning to perform customer service for their Adwords system better.